salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 Downloading

+# trust.local.dev.server

+Note: Your desktop browser requires additional configuration to trust the local development server.
+See the documentation for more details.

+# certificate.installation.notice

+To use local preview on your device, you have to install a self-signed certificate on it.
+If you previously set up a certificate for your device, you can skip this step.

-# certificate.attention
+# certificate.installation.skip.message

-╔═══════════╗
-║ ATTENTION ║
-╚═══════════╝
+Do you want to skip this step

 # certificate.installation.description

-If you have not done so already, please install the self-signed certificate on your device before proceeding.
+Before proceeding, install the self-signed certificate on your device.
 The certificate file is located at

 `%s`